eCommerce optimization is about offering your customers an outstanding user experience. In lieu of this, there are three pillars you should focus on:

 Unfortunately, there are many examples of invalidating entire cache pages because of naïve theme implementations.
 A good telemetry solution helps you spot and fix that immediately.

-Reduce the friction in your users’ experience
+Reduce the friction in your users’ experience.

 A study conducted by Baymard reveals that checkout design improvement could lead up to a 35.26% increase in conversion rate.
-In addition, a study by Google suggests that 77% of mobile shoppers are more likely to purchase in your web store - instead of your competitors’ - if you offer ways to make purchases quickly.
+In addition, a study by Google suggests that 77% of mobile shoppers are more likely to purchase in your web store —instead of your competitors’— if you offer ways to make purchases quickly.

-The first step is to understand where your conversion funnel bottlenecks.
+For an effective eCommerce optimization, it's necessary to understand where your conversion funnel bottlenecks.
 As with any troubleshooting activity, data is the key to this.
 Are you successfully tracking how your users interact with your website?
 When are your customers leaving your website?
 Where are they struggling?

 There is no one-size-fits-all method to detect the actual problems causing your customers to leave, but they may fit into one of these three categories: